Make sure you're on the latest version

 Export All Marks

-3. Choose your format — GPX (for chartplotters and GPS devices) or CSV (for spreadsheets).
+3. Format: pick GPX (for chartplotters and GPS devices) or CSV (for spreadsheets).

 4. If exporting GPX, choose a device profile so the symbols are compatible with your target device:

-• Garmin Compatible — for Garmin chartplotters (GPSMAP, ECHOMAP) and ActiveCaptain app
+• Garmin Compatible — for Garmin chartplotters (GPSMAP, ECHOMAP) and ActiveCaptain.

-• Navico SD Card — for importing via SD card to Simrad, Lowrance, and B&G chartplotters
+• Navico (Simrad / Lowrance / B&G) SD Card — for importing via SD card to Simrad, Lowrance, and B&G chartplotters.

-• Simrad / C-MAP App — for sharing directly to the Simrad App (formerly C-MAP or Embark app) on your mobile device
+• Simrad / C-MAP App — for sharing directly to the Simrad App (formerly C-MAP or Embark) on your mobile device.

-• Fishmarks (Full Data) — preserves all metadata including lists, tags, and diary entries
+• Fishmarks (Full Data) — preserves all Fishmarks metadata including lists, tags, and diary entries (use this for backing up your own account).

 5. Click Export — the file downloads to your device.